insin/nwb/docs/Configuration.md

 ##### `extra`: `Object`

-Extra configuration to be merged into the generated Webpack configuration using [webpack-merge](https://github.com/survivejs/webpack-merge#webpack-merge---merge-designed-for-webpack) - see the [Webpack configuration docs](https://webpack.github.io/docs/configuration.html) for the available fields.
+Extra configuration to be merged into the generated Webpack configuration using [webpack-merge](https://github.com/survivejs/webpack-merge#webpack-merge---merge-designed-for-webpack) - see the [Webpack configuration docs](https://webpack.js.org/configuration/) for the available properties.

 Note that you *must* use Webpack's own config structure in this object - e.g. to add an extra rule which isn't managed by nwb's own `webpack.rules` config, you would need to provide a list of rules at `webpack.extra.module.rules`.